StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 </Node>
 ```
 **Explanation:**
-* `ImplementationArtifacts` - The Implementation Artifact section contains paths to shell scripts that perform specific operations (Start, Stop and Create) on the Machine
+* `ImplementationArtifacts` - The implementation artifact section contains paths to shell scripts that perform specific operations (start, stop and create) on the machine.
     * `Create` (**Required**) - Defines the path to the shell script that has to be executed when deploying the application.
     * `Start` (**Optional**) - Defines the path to the shell script that has to be executed when starting the application.
     * `Stop` (**Optional**) - Defines the path to the shell script that has to be executed when stopping the application.
-    * How the paths of artifacts have to look is described under *Artifact Paths*
+    * How the paths of artifacts have to be specified is described under *Artifact Paths*
-* `DeploymentArtifacts` - List of paths for deployment artifacts
+* `DeploymentArtifacts` - Defines a list of paths for deployment artifacts.

 #### Artifact Paths